Mouse0226/friend-r/README.md

 # Social Network API

 ## Description
-This is a back-end API that will accept GET, PUT, POST, and DELETE requests to a NoSQL database where information on users is stored for a social network.
+Friend-r is a back-end API that will accept GET, PUT, POST, and DELETE requests to a NoSQL database where information on users is stored for a social network.

 ## License
 This application is licensed under: <br />